mddazure/entra-gsa-lab/README.md

 This lab explores both the Private- and Internet Access components of GSA.
 ### Private access
 A backend application, based on Jose Moreno's [Yet Another Demo App (YADA)](https://github.com/Microsoft/YADA), is deployed on VMs in a VNET and exposed through an Internal Load Balancer.
-We want the application to be available to all users registered in our Entra ID tenant, without the need for a network connection from user's devicesto the VNET.
+We want the application to be available to all users registered in our Entra ID tenant, without the need for a network connection from user's devices to the VNET.
 The application is accessible via an internal FQDN that resolves to the internal IP address of the ILB.

+We also want to provide SSH console access to the application's VMs to only our global secure access administrator user, again without a network connection between the user's device and the VNET.
 ### Internet access
 The lab then continues to explore Entra Internet Access, demonstrating how to control and secure internet access from user devices, again without a connection to the corporate network.